An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Inductive Bias of Locality

 \section{Inductive Bias of Locality}

-In this section, we provide in-depth discussions about the inductive bias of locality (or locality) in mainstream architectures.
-To be precise, locality is the inductive bias that neighboring pixels are more related than pixels farther apart.
-We cover ConvNets and ViTs.
+Here we discuss about the inductive bias of locality in mainstream vision architectures: ConvNets and ViTs.
+Locality is the notion that neighboring pixels are more related than pixels farther apart.